biscof/steganography/README.md

 ## Overview

 This simple Python-based Steganography Tool was developed as a student project for a Computer Security Fundamentals course.
 It allows you to hide and extract text messages within images using steganography techniques.

-Steganography is the practice of concealing one message within another in such a way that it's difficult to detect.
 In this tool, we hide text messages within the least significant bits (LSBs) of the color channels (RGB) of image pixels.

 ## Features